reclaimhosting/docs/02.domain-management/01.lifecycle-of-a-domain/docs.md

 Once the redemption period has lapsed the domain will be scheduled for deletion by the registrar.
 When a domain is pending deletion Reclaim Hosting has no recourse for getting the domain renewed and users will need to wait for the domain to become publicly available again to re-register it.

 ##Availability
 The final lifecycle of a domain registration where it is released to the general public.
-If the domain is a popular one often registrars will make very early attempts to register the domain, however in some instances a domain will simply become available in the general pool again and can be registered by any user.
+If the domain is a popular one often registrars will make very early attempts to register the domain, but in some instances a domain will simply become available in the general pool again and can be registered by any user.